COVESA/ifex/README.md

 │   ├──    ... in other words "print out this AST" type of function │   ├── JSON-schema generation
 │   ├── Jinja templates exist here
-├── models
+├── layer_types
+│   ├── Framework for Layers, and separate dirs for each Layer Type definition ├── models
 │   ├── Separate dirs for each supported interface description model │   ├── The internal models (a.k.a.
 AST definition) for IFEX and other languages